intersel/iFSM/README.md

  - myFSM._stateDefinition.[statename].[eventname].EventIteration - the number of times an event has been called since we entered the state
  - myFSM.opts - the defined options
  - myFSM.rootMachine: the root machine
- - myFSM.parentMachine: the parent machine if we're in a sub machine (null if none)
+ - myFSM.parentMachine: the parent machine if we're in a submachine (null if none)

 Within the call of FSM function, you can refer to the FSM by 'this':
  - this.currentState